Tomology/authentication/README.md

 ### Introduction

 JSON Web Tokens (JWT) are a stateless solution for authentication - there is no need to store any session on the server.
-They are suited for RESTful APIs.
+This makes them suited for RESTful APIs.

 An encoded JWT looks like a string.
 It is made up of three parts: